deltecent/cbbs-362/README.md

 ## What is CBBS?

-On Feburary 16, 1978, Ward Chirstensen and Randy Suess launched what is believed to be the very first Bullentin Board System, CBBS/CHICAGO.
+On Feburary 16, 1978, Ward Christensen and Randy Suess launched what is believed to be the very first Bullentin Board System, CBBS/CHICAGO.

 ```
         TERMINAL NEED NULLS?
 TYPE CTL-N WHILE THIS TYPES: